digideskio/pixelsonly.github.io/_posts/2013-07-09-moving-from-boxee-to-wd-tv.md

 After a few days of average use I've decided to post a follow up with more details.
 Overall, I'm still mostly satisfied with the **WD TV Live**, but I did run into a pretty big snag after the second day of use.
 During the initial setup I added several network shares to the Media Library feature which includes over 300 HD movies and over 80GB of music.
 Once the indexing was finished the **WD TV Live** slowed dramatically, the UI was barely usable and apps like Netflix ran poorly.
 Also, the Netflix app would freeze the unit when queueing up videos, which required a reboot to get working again.

 I have since disabled the *Media Library* functionality entirely.
-I can still navigate my network shares&mdash;find movies & play albums, but it's going to take me awhile no longer miss the **Boxee box** interface.
+I can still navigate my network shares&mdash;find movies & play albums, but it's going to take me awhile no longer miss the **Boxee Box** interface.

+---

+### Update: July 21, 2013

+I've spent several weeks with my **WD TV Live** and the experience keeps changing.
+I've had to completely disable the *Media Library* feature in order to gain extra system stability.
+Unfortunately that doesn't seem to have solved everything.
+I believe there are real perfomance issues with the Netflix app as it continues to hang at different times, especially when queueing up TV episodes back to back.
+I am fortunate to be a Verizon FiOS customer with a 75/35 Mbps connection, so I definitely don't have bandwidth issues.
+The Netflix iPad app doesn't experience these issues, my gut is telling me these are platform specific problems.

+I really want to like the **WD TV Live**, but inconsistent performance and stability tarnish it's reputation the more you use it.
+To be fair, the Netflix issues could very well not be the device's fault because I've noticed similarities on other devices like Roku.
+I'm probably going to boot my **Boxee Box** up again and give it another chance.